natashaclerkin/fiid-memory-game-MS2/README.md

 [^ Back To Top ](#contents)
 ## [Fiid Match & Win Memory Game](https://natashaclerkin.github.io/fiid-memory-game-MS2/)

-Irish plant-based food B2C company, Fiid, are looking to further brand awareness and increase customer acquisition.
-They would like to drive sales by creating a timed memory game for users to win discount code for their next online purchase.
+Irish plant-based food B2C company, Fiid, create crave-worthy, convenient vegan meals.
+They are looking to further brand awareness, increase customer acquisition and maintain brand loyalty.
+They would like to drive sales by creating a timed memory game for users to win a discount code for their next online purchase.
 The user has to match two of each product type before the time runs out.
 If they are successful, they are able to subscribe to earn a discount code which will be valid for their next purchase.
 Users have the ability to share the game with their followers on social media.
-The target audience are health-conscious individuals, particularly the millennial bracket who like games and discounts.
+The target audience are health-conscious individuals, particularly the 18-35 millennial bracket who like games and discounts.

 The primary goal of the main Fiid website is to inform and direct users to place an order.
 I wanted to create an experience that integrates with their main website.
 This would include instructions on how the game works, how to obtain the discount code through a short signup form and how they can spread the word through social media.
 There would also be links to the company's social media channels and most importantly the main online store.
 This would allow users to learn more about the products, place an order or share the game with their followers on their own channels.